innofactororg/bicep-action/README.md

 ## Auto merge

-To allow pull requests to merge automatically, once all required reviews and status checks have passed, enable **Allow auto-merge** in the repository **General** settings.
+To allow pull requests to merge automatically, once all required reviews and status checks have passed, enable **Allow auto-merge** in the repository **General** settings and ensure branch protection is configured as described above.

 ## Passing secret as input